45 Grave: Reformation

 Night of the Demons, a 2009 remake of the classic 1987 cult horror film, featured 45 Grave's title track.
 In 2010, Rikk's brother Frank Agnew (T.S.O.L., Social Distortion, the Adolescents) joined the band on guitar, replacing Jeremy.
 Mark Bolton joined on second guitar in 2011.

 Pick Your Poison, 45 Grave's first new album in 27 years, was released in 2012 on Frontier Records.
 The album contained a mix of new songs, unrecorded old songs and a remake of "Night of the Demons", for which a video was produced.

 Former Dickies guitarist Dylan Thomas joined in 2014, replacing Bolton.

-In May of 2022 45 Grave performed over two days at the Cruel World festival at the Rose Bowl in Pasadena CA.
+In May 2022, 45 Grave performed over two days at the Cruel World festival at the Rose Bowl in Pasadena, California.
 Also on the bill were Bauhaus, Devo, Blondie and Morrissey.

 Musical style

-45 Grave's songs included more stop-start mid-song tempo changes, instrumentals and aggressive musicianship accentuated by Cutler's virtuoso guitar playing.
+45 Grave's musical style was rooted in punk rock with a darker edge/horror movie aesthetic, representative of the deathrock and horror punk genres.
+Compared to most punk bands of the era, 45 Grave songs included more stop-start mid-song tempo changes, instrumentals and aggressive musicianship accentuated by Cutler's virtuoso guitar playing.
 Keyboards added to the spooky atmosphere of many songs and harkened back to proto-punk garage bands of the early 1960s.
 The band's output also had elements of surf rock, manifested in the instrumental "Surf Bat" from Sleep in Safety.
 The band's appearance drew from horror films to create a camp gothic aesthetic.
 However, the band's lyrical themes often adopted a tongue-in-cheek manner instead.

-The band's musical style encompasses death rock and gothic rock.